joostdoornbos/problems/19:easy_dice?.md

-Find the expected number of throws of a standard six sided dice until a 6 is rolled, if all previous rolls are even.
+Find the expected number of throws of a standard six sided dice until a 6 is rolled, conditioned on all rolls being even.